Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 # 4. Format specification

-In this chapter we'll take a look at our the formats the application uses.
+In this chapter we'll take a look at the formats the application uses.
 The main use of this chapter is to convey the idea of our websocket communication ,which can't be specified in the Swagger file, and the database design.

 ## 4.1 Websocket communication